deepanshs/mrsimulator/docs/installation/users.rst

 *python* for *python3* in the above command and all subsequent python statements.

 For *Windows* users, Python is not usually installed by default.
 See `Python.org <https://www.python.org/downloads/windows/>`_ for a list of official Python downloads and Windows installation instructions.

-..
-You can find more information under the Windows tab in the
-.. :ref:`building_from_source` section.

 .. seealso::